hegazytarek/Device-information/README.md

 # Device-information
-Bat Script used to get device information for windows OS only
+-Bat Script used to get device information for windows OS only -

-This batch file use to get some data about the machine working with windows OS only don't need administration level it can get
+-This batch file use to get some data about the machine working with windows OS only -- don't need administration level
+-it can get
-Device name
+-Device name
-Manufacturer Brand Name:
+-Manufacturer Brand Name:
-Model
+-Model
-Serial Number
+-Serial Number
-Processor
+-Processor
-Total Memory
+-Total Memory
 Used  Memory
 Ethernet MacAddress
 Wi-Fi MacAddress